CocoIndex reached v1.0 at the start of this cycle.

 Target: FalkorDB

-The FalkorDB property-graph target, a high-performance graph database built on Redis, was brought forward into the v1 connector set with full support for nodes, relationships, and vector/FTS indexes (#1908).
+The FalkorDB property-graph target was brought forward into the v1 connector set, with support for nodes, relationships, and vector/FTS indexes (#1908).

 Target: LanceDB